reecewithnospoon/reecewithnospoon.github.io/_posts/2025-02-19-topic-ideas.markdown

 - How my learning experience of AWS differs to another post I read
 - Getting into fitness at 30
   - Always being a late bloomer
+- Things I've learned gradually living in Japan
+  - What I wish I could have known sooner

 Other TODO's